wangq95/NYUd2-Toolkit/README.md

 # NYUd v2 Tools

-Here, we provide a simple tool for pre-processing of NYU-d v2 dataset.
-As the the NYU-d v2 author only provide the original dumped data collected by Kinect.
+Here, we provide simple tools of pre-processing for NYUd v2 dataset, as the the NYUd v2 dataset's author only provide the original dumped data collected by Kinect.
 When we apply monocular depth estimation on NYU-d v2 dataset, we shoule generate the **RGB** image and **dense depth map** ourself, the process method is as follows.

 ## Requirements